ivomls/ivomls/README.md

 - 👋 Hi, I’m @ivomls
 - 👀 I’m interested in everything really.
 Game Dev the most.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Game Dev
 - 💞️ I’m looking to collaborate on what ever you want.
 - 📫 How to reach me - telecommute...